-Watkins Mill State Park is a 3.8 mile moderately trafficked loop trail located near Excelsior Springs, MO that features a lake and is good for all skill levels.
+Watkins Mill State Park is a 3.8 mile moderately trafficked loop trail located near Excelsior Springs, Missouri that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash